tonysyu/tonysyu.pelican/content/posts/source-control-for-scientists-and-soloists.rst

 specifying the files you want to add to the commit will force you to be more organized about the changes you made.

-Adding puts your changes into what's called the "staging area", which you then commit.
+``git add`` puts your changes into what's called the "staging area", and then then you call ``git commit`` to commit everything from the staging area.

 More advanced: If you've made changes that aren't really part of the same fix/feature/whatever, you can add specific lines, but that's for another post.